Skip to main content

 Check the timing

-Connections are checked weekly.
-If the connection was just created, the first data typically arrives within a few days.
+Connections are checked weekly after they are Connected.
+If the connection was just created, the first bills often appear within a few hours, and in some cases within up to 48 hours while the connection is still Pending.
 For ongoing connections, new data may take up to seven days after the utility posts a new bill.
 Give it time.

 4